04kash/community-plugins/workspaces/repo-tools/packages/cli/src/commands/plugin/janus-plugins-auto-migration-guide.md

 # Guide for Migrating Plugins from janus-idp/backstage-plugins to backstage/community-plugins

-This guide will show you how to migrate plugins from janus-idp/backstage-plugins to backstage/community-plugins using the `janus-migration.ts` script.
+This guide will show you how to migrate plugins from `janus-idp/backstage-plugins` to `backstage/community-plugins` using the cli.

 ## Prerequisites